jarviscanada/jarvis_data_eng_SiddarthKrishnan/linux_sql/README.md

     host_id (SERIAL), memory_free (INTEGER), cpu_idle (INTEGER), cpu_kernel (INTEGER), disk_io (INTEGER),
     disk_available (INTEGER), timestamp (timestamp)
 # Test
+As this is meant to be a minimum viable product, testing was conducted on a single machine.
+The assumption is that with firewalls and networks setup properly, this product will work in a linux cluster.
 The SQL queries were tested by inserting sample data points for testing.
 The bash scripts were tested with manual docker commands and manipulating the database records through the psql CLI.

 # Deployment